Armed Man Arrested Near Vice President Kamala Harris’ Home

 The man, Paul Murray, was detained shortly after noon after the U.S. Secret Service received an intelligence bulletin from Texas about a suspicious person, according to the MPD.
 A rifle and ammunition were found in his vehicle, and Murray was arrested for carrying a dangerous weapon, carrying a rifle or shotgun outside of a business, possession of unregistered ammunition, and possession of a large capacity ammunition feeding device.

-The vice president is not currently living at the residence, located on the grounds of the Naval Observatory, as it undergoes renovations.
+The vice president and second gentleman are not currently living at the residence, located on the grounds of the Naval Observatory, as it undergoes renovations.

 A spokesperson for Harris directed all inquiries to the Secret Service when reached by TheWrap.